delftswa2017/desosa2017/README.md

 ## Feedback

-While we worked hard on the chapters to the best of our abilities, there will be plenty of omissions and inaccuracies.
+While we worked hard on the chapters to the best of our abilities, there might always be omissions and inaccuracies.
 We value your feedback on any of the material in the book.
 For your feedback, you can:

 * Open an issue on our [GitHub repository for this book][dswa.io].